TiagoJustino/surfcube/README.md

 ### Water Tank

-The image below the acrylic cube which acts as the container for the water.
+The image shows below the acrylic cube which acts as the container for the water.
 This ‘tank’ is designed in a rectangular manner, so that it may accommodate the wave actuator, which will discuss shortly.
 The finished product is designed such that, only a cubical part of the ‘tank’ is visible, thereby hiding the